 I did dance around the edges of the water spray with the X100s and was able to capture moody shots of the actors but at the same time capture the falling water lines.

 The image above was captured on the X100s.
-You can see the photo before it was processed to this dark, gritty mono over on flickr.
 I think both work really well but I thought I would restrict this post to just the monos.

 Although these production shots I still wanted to capture the gritty and raw environment as closely as I could.
 The first challenge was the sheer amount of dense smoke pumped out between takes.